smartoptics/sosnmp/docs/source/index.rst

 Besides the libraries, a set of pure-Python `command-line tools <https://pypi.python.org/pypi/snmpclitools/>`_ are shipped along with the system.
-Those tools mimic the interface and behaviour of popular Net-SNMP snmpget/snmpset/snmpwalk utilities.
+Those tools mimic the interface and behavior of popular Net-SNMP snmpget/snmpset/snmpwalk utilities.
 They may be useful in a cross-platform situations as well as a testing and prototyping instrument for pysnmp users.